-1. Administer the student's auto-injector (single dose) at the first sign of a reaction.
+- 1. Administer the student's auto-injector (single dose) at the first sign of a reaction.
 The use of epinephrine for a potentially life-threatening allergic reaction will not harm a normally healthy child, if epinephrine was not required.
-Note time of administration.

-2. Call emergency medical care (911 - where available)

-3. Contact the child's parent/guardian.
-To be in compliance with the Freedom of Information and Protection of Privacy Act (FOIPPA);

-4. A second auto-injector may be administered within 5 to 15 minutes after the first dose is given IF symptoms have not improved (i.e. the reaction is continuing, getting worse, or has recurred).
-5. If an auto-injector has been administered, the student must be transported to a hospital anaphylactic reaction).
+Note time of administration. - 2.
+Call emergency medical care (911 where available) - 3.
+Contact the child's parent/guardian.
+To be in compliance with the Freedom of Information and Protection of Privacy Act (FOIPPA); - 4.
+A second auto-injector may be administered within 5 to 15 minutes after the first dose is given IF symptoms have not improved (i.e. the reaction is continuing, getting worse, or has recurred). - 5.
+If an auto-injector has been administered, the student must be transported to a hospital (the

-(the effects of the auto-injector may not last, and the student may have another or calls for help.

-6. One person stays with the child at all times.
-7. One person goes for help
+- effects of the auto-injector may not last, and the student may have another anaphylactic reaction). - 6.
+One person stays with the child at all times. - 7.
+One person goes for help or calls for help.
 The school principal, or designated staff, must ensure that emergency plan measures are in place for scenarios where students are off-site (e.g. bringing additional single dose auto-injectors on field trips).

-5. Provision and Storage of Medication
+Provision and Storage of Medication